-The Office of Equity and Inclusion is housed in Burgin E. Dossett Hall, second floor, room 230, and is comprised of the Vice President for Equity and Inclusion, Keith V. Johnson, Chassidy Cooper, Coordinator for Equity and Inclusion, and Office Coordinator, Kim Maturo.
+The Office of Equity and Inclusion is housed in Burgin E. Dossett Hall, first floor, room 109, and is comprised of the following support staff:

 Vice President for Equity and Inclusion